moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basic/lesson10_for_in_loop/index.md

 It's cumbersome to write a for loop and manually decide the end condition.

-If you want to iterate over a collection, you can use the `for-in` loop.
+If you want to iterate over a collection, you can use the `for .. in ... {}` loop.

 In the first for-in loop, we iterate over an array.
 The loop will bind each element to the variable `element` in each iteration.